Faculty committee: John Sanderson, chair

 - Discuss and develop a project with the honors project supervisor, ultimately resulting in a brief written plan.
 The plan should include a statement of objectives or hypotheses, proposed methods for testing the hypotheses and needs for laboratory space or shared equipment.

-- Submit a completed application and proposal approved by the honors project supervisor to the Chair of the Entomology Research Honors Committee no later than the end of the fifth week of the first semester of the senior year.
+- Submit a completed application and proposal approved by the honors project supervisor (with signature) to the Chair of the Entomology Research Honors Committee no later than the end of the fifth week of the first semester of the senior year.
 Earlier submission is encouraged.
 Applications are available online.

 - Submit a brief progress report, approved by the project supervisor, to the Chair of the Entomology Research Honors Committee by midterm of the semester in which the student will complete his or her graduation requirements.